Murray Anderson (Royal Navy officer): Early life and career

 Anderson was born on 11 April 1874, the second son of General David Anderson, Colonel of the Cheshire Regiment, and his wife Charlotte Christina, née Anderson in Newton-by-Chester in Cheshire, England.
 His elder brother was Lieutenant General Sir Warren Hastings Anderson.
 In 1887, as a 13-year-old, he became a naval cadet in the training ship Britannia at Dartmouth.
 Seeing action against King Koko slave traders on the Niger River, he became a lieutenant on 23 February 1895 at age 20.
 Anderson saw further action against West-African rebels and in the Ashanti Campaign.
 In May 1902, he was posted as first and gunnery lieutenant to the cruiser HMS Brilliant on the Channel Squadron.

-In 1905 he was promoted to commander and was posted to the Royal Yacht HMY Victoria and Albert in 1908.
-That year, he married a New Zealander, Edith Teschemaker.
+In 1905 Anderson was promoted to commander and was posted to the Royal Yacht Victoria and Albert in 1908.
+That year, he married a New Zealander, Edith Muriel Teschemaker, the daughter of one of the pioneers of the Otago region.
 On 29 July 1910 Anderson was appointed a Member of the Fourth Class of the Royal Victorian Order.
 On 11 August 1911, he was promoted to captain and posted as Flag Captain on HMS Hyacinth from 1913 to 1917.

-When the First World War broke out he took part in the operations that resulted in the destruction of the SMS Königsberg in German East Africa, and was mentioned in despatches in 1915.
-For his actions leading to the capture of Dar es Salaam he was appointed a Commander of the Order of St Michael and St George on 1 January 1918.
+When the First World War broke out Anderson took part in the operations that resulted in the destruction of the SMS Königsberg in German East Africa, and was mentioned in despatches in 1915.
+For his actions leading to the capture of Dar es Salaam he was appointed a Companion of the Order of St Michael and St George on 1 January 1918.
 He was also invested by the Sultan of Zanzibar with the Order of the Brilliant Star of Zanzibar, Second Class.
 From 1918 to 1919 Anderson was posted to command the battleship HMS Ajax in the Grand Fleet.
 In May 1921 he was appointed as an aide-de-camp (ADC) to King George V, which he held until April 1922.
 After a posting in England, he was promoted to rear admiral in 1922.
 On 2 June 1923 he was invested as a Companion of the Order of the Bath.
 He was later posted from August 1923 to October 1925 as the Senior Naval Officer, Yangtze, and briefly served as temporary Commander-in-Chief China Station in 1925.
 While in China, he was called upon on three separate occasions to command a multi-national force of Japanese, British, American, Portuguese and Italian sailors to help protect the Shanghai International Settlement.
 For his efforts in China, he was awarded the Order of the Rising Sun, Third Class, by Emperor Hirohito of Japan.